Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

 \section{Optimality}

-We have shown that both the series and parallel rules in Table~\ref{table_qdet-rules} are implementable by the entanglement swapping and purification protocols (Section~\ref{sec_protocol}).
-Naturally, we are interested in how good is the DET scheme built by these rules.
-Here, we proceed to study the \emph{optimality} of these rules.
+} We have shown that the series and parallel rules in Table~\ref{table_qdet-rules} can be implemented by the entanglement swapping and concentration protocols.
+Naturally, we are interested in how good the DET scheme built by these rules is.
+Here, we proceed to study the {optimality} of these rules.
 As we will see, the degree of optimality of our series and parallel rules actually varies for different series-parallel network topologies.
-This variety and its implications will be addressed in detail below.

-When discussing the optimality of the series and parallel rules, we will compare our specific rules to generic bipartite protocols.
-We will show that, to some degree, the deterministic outcomes by the series and parallel rules are still the best, even when we \emph{relax the requirement of determinacy} and consider general probabilistic ensembles of outcomes.
-Since an entanglement-efficient protocol that gives general probabilistic outcomes necessarily requires more storage and more sophisticate algorithms to keep track of every possible outcome, the complexity of the full scheme must inevitably scale with the QN size.
-Thus, given the optimality as well as the determinacy of our series and parallel rules, we believe that the DET scheme based on these rules is potentially the best scheme in practice for entanglement transmission on large-scale QN.
+When discussing the optimality of the series and parallel rules, we will compare our specific rules with generic probabilistic protocols.
+We will show that, to some degree, the deterministic outcomes by the series and parallel rules are still the best, even when we \emph{relax the requirement of determinacy} and consider the average of general probabilistic ensembles of outcomes.
+Since an entanglement-efficient protocol that yields generic probabilistic outcomes would necessarily require more storage and more sophisticated algorithms to keep track of every possible outcome, the complexity of the full scheme would inevitably scale with the QN size, suggesting that a DET scheme is more practical for entanglement transmission over a large-scale QN.

-\emph{Concurrence monotones.---}To start with, it is necessary to introduce a proper \emph{entanglement measure} on the Schmidt numbers $\boldsymbol{\lambda}$.
-Although $\boldsymbol{\lambda}$ only admits a preorder, the entanglement measure as a real function admits a \emph{strict total order}, which can be used to quantify the amount of entanglement.
-We will adopt a special family of entanglement monotones, called the \emph{concurrence monotones}~\cite{k-concurrence_g05}, $C_k$, $k=1,2,\cdots,d$.
-We will show that the series and parallel rules optimize the task of entanglement transmission on series-parallel QNs when measured by the average or worst-case $k$-concurrence, or $G$-concurrence (see Appendix~\ref{sec_concurrence} for definitions and details), depending on the network topology.
+\emph{Concurrence monotones.---}It is necessary to introduce a proper {entanglement measure} on the Schmidt numbers $\boldsymbol{\lambda}$.
+Although $\boldsymbol{\lambda}$ only admits a preorder, the entanglement measure as a real function admits a {strict total order}, which can be used to quantify the amount of entanglement.
+We will adopt a special family of entanglement monotones, called the {concurrence monotones}~\cite{k-concurrence_g05}, $C_k$, $k=1,2,\cdots,d$ (see Appendix~\ref{sec_concurrence} for more details).
+We will show that the series and parallel rules optimize the task of entanglement transmission for series-parallel QNs when measured by the average or worst-case $k$-concurrence, or $G$-concurrence (another name for $C_d$), depending on the network topology.